Sister City relationship declaration of intent signed in 2008

 Located along the flourishing coast of Israel, Hadera has a population of 80,000 and was established in 1891 as a farming colony.
 It sits on the Israeli Mediterranean Coastal Plain about 30 miles from Tel Aviv.
-Hadera (which means "green" in Arabic) was built on top of a swampy marshland in the late 1800s.
+Hadera, which means "green" in Arabic, was built on top of a swampy marshland.

 Hadera is home to Sharon National Park, 1,500 acres of land off the Mediterranean coast preserved for natural landscape scenery.
 Nested between Hadera and the equally developed Netanya area, the park is a popular attraction for those wanting to take a break from the more urban areas.
 Other attractions include The "K'han" Museum, an Ottoman farmstead house built in 1890 that was originally the home of the first settlers of Hadera.
 It now serves as a cultural center.

 The Hadera Water Park is home to the biggest jacuzzi on earth.
 The park utilizes water from a nearby power plant to create this unique experience.
-Currently at the park, guest can rent boats, swim and walk along the riverbed.
-There are also plans to include hiking, horseback riding and camping.
+Currently at the park, guests can rent boats, swim, and walk along the riverbed.
+There are also plans to include hiking, horseback riding, and camping.

 Hadera's most famous son is Gal Firdman, the first Israeli to win an Olympic gold medal.
 He won the Windsurfing gold medal in the 2004 Olympics in Athens.